Reading Time: 6 minutes

 Optimal Conditions:

-• Thrive at 27–32 °C (80–90 °F).
+• Temperature 27–32 °C (80–90 °F).

-• Humidity above 65% favors faster development.
+• Humidity they like is above 65%, it favors faster development.

 Generations per year:

-Up to 6–7 under favorable conditions, which explains their rapid spread in stored products.
+They can have even to 6–7 under favorable conditions, which explains their rapid spread in stored products.

 Natural Habitat and Ecology

-Where They Are Found
+Where Sawtoothed Grain Beetle Are Found

 • Homes: pantries, cupboards, dried cereals, pasta, pet food, spices.